developerRitesh/git_common_commands/README.md

 check the difference in file from the last commit : `git diff  one.html`

+show  all  git commits : `git log`

-show  all  git commits : `git branch`
+show  all  git brancgs : `git branch`

 check files in staging area : `git status`